MechanicalPython/autohumidor/README.md

 Take 5 minutes of readings every hour then post the average to the google sheets.

-Uses the Adafruit_DHT package to actually read the humity and temperature.
+Uses the Adafruit_DHT package to actually read the humidity and temperature.

 Project structure